yang07ly/crypto-csv/README.md

 npm start
 ```
 Once the command is issued, the script will kick start.
 Upon successful completion, a CSV file `userWallet.csv` will be saved to the project root directory.

-## Configuration Change

-If you want to change the default configurations such as the target output CSV file name, you may manually change the code in `src/app.js`.